Open 361 Days a Year: Admissions 10:00am – 3:30pm; park closes at 4:30pm

 Date of Birth: February 2001

-Ursa keeps her distance from Uno during the summer, but they enjoy sharing a den together in the winter.
+Ursa came to the WNC Nature Center in fall 2002.
 She is named for the Ursa Major family of star constellations, which is Latin for “great bear.”

 Meet our other animals